Clear the Clutter, Embrace Peace: 9 Strategies for a Happier Home

 What is the 12 12 12 rule for decluttering?

 The rules are simple: locate 12 items to throw away, 12 to donate, and 12 to be returned to their proper home.
-That’s it.
-Repeat if desired.
+This method breaks decluttering into manageable tasks, making it less overwhelming.

 What is the 90 90 rule decluttering?

 Have you used that item in the last 90 days?
 If you haven’t, will you use it in the next 90?
 If not, then it’s okay to let go.
-This rule is considerably more aggressive than my one year rule.
+This approach focuses on immediate relevance, helping to eliminate unnecessary items by evaluating their current utility.

 What is the 5 year rule for decluttering?